Magnetic phase diagram and spin Hamiltonian of antiferromagnet Cs$_2$CoI$_4$: Discussion

 For the zigzag interactions, we assume that the two symmetry-allowed exchange paths \textit{within} each ladder can be represented by a single effective coupling.
 This approximation is justified by the comparatively small structural distortions affecting these paths and the similar bond angles observed for ladders A and B, as illustrated in Fig.~\ref{fig:exchange_paths_super}(a-c, right).
 Consequently, the effective zigzag exchanges $J'_A$ and $J'_B$ are found to be closer in magnitude than the chain-like interactions.

 The minimal Hamiltonian provides a satisfactory description of the ZF excitation spectrum, but discrepancies emerge at higher magnetic fields.
-While the spectrum of ladder A remains in reasonable agreement up to 6~T, and the Zeeman splitting of the flatter modes associated with ladder B is captured 3~T, the agreement clearly deteriorates at 6~T. For example, the flat modes around 0.8~meV and 2.9~meV in the data are slightly offset compared to the simulation.
+While the spectrum of ladder A remains in reasonable agreement up to 6~T, and the Zeeman splitting of the flatter modes associated with ladder B is captured at 3~T, the agreement clearly deteriorates at 6~T. For example, the flat modes around 0.8~meV and 2.9~meV in the data are slightly offset compared to the simulation.
 This behavior reflects the obvious limitations of the minimal model.
 In particular, the local axes entering the single-ion Hamiltonian are derived from a point-charge calculation and represent an approximate description.
 Small deviations in the orientation of these axes, as well as uncertainties in the anisotropy tensor and $g$-tensor components, can significantly affect the splitting of branches in the high-field excitation spectrum.
 Moreover, these parameters are not independent, implying that multiple parameter sets may yield comparable agreement with experiment.
+A follow-up inelastic neutron scattering experiment probing higher energy transfers could further constrain the coupled parameters by accessing the CEF level predicted by the full SU(4) model, but beyond the current energy range.

 Finally, the model treats the two ladders as decoupled, rendering the system effectively 1D.
 As a result, interaction-induced renormalizations are expected at ZF analogous to those reported in related quasi-1D systems such as Cs$_2$CoBr$_4$ \cite{Facheris2024}.
 In addition, the disordered ground state predicted by the 1D model contrasts with the experimentally observed long-range order below $T_N = 8$~K. This ordering must originate from residual inter-ladder couplings, which are neglected here but may be significant, given the relatively high N\'eel temperature, and play a role in the field evolution of the spectrum.